 - implementation of innovative I-O related programs (e.g., selection, attitude surveys) that impacted organization effectiveness on a broad scale and that influenced other practitioners and/or researchers.

 - participation in educating professional colleagues and/or students through articles and other materials, workshops, presentations in topics of importance to I-O psychology, such as EEO law, organization productivity, or methodology.

 NOMINATION OF CURRENT APA FELLOWS TO SIOP FELLOWSHIP

---Nominator and Endorsement Letters from at least three (3) SIOP Fellows
+- Nominator and Endorsement Letters from a maximum of six (6) Endorsers who are active Members of SIOP of which at least three (3) must be SIOP Fellows

 Outstanding psychologists in other areas are not necessarily good candidates for Fellow status in SIOP based on their outstanding contributions; their nomination materials must demonstrate that they have made outstanding contributions with wide impact not just in psychology but in I-O specifically.
 Their endorsement letters are likely to focus more on the nationwide, outstanding impact on SIOP, its Mission and Values than on psychology as a whole or some area of business (e.g. marketing or strategy).

 The time schedule for nomination and election of Current Fellows and the evaluation process is the same as for New Fellows.